inveniosoftware/invenio/docs/tutorial-module/run-n-test.rst

   is common when developing.
 Depending on your use of the module, you can install only parts of it:

-    - the default (nothing after the dots) installs the minimum to make the module run.
+    - the default (nothing after the dot) installs the minimum to make the module run.
     - ``[tests]`` installs the requirements to test the module.
     - ``[docs]`` installs the requirements to build the documentation.